 Become a health professions educator, scholar, and leader

 The PhD in Health Professions Education (HPEd) program prepares clinicians and other health professionals without a research degree to make contributions to the scholarship of teaching and learning.
 The program meets the faculty requirement for doctoral-level expertise in numerous health professions.
-Specifically, graduates will be able to:

 The PhD program incorporates and builds on the Institute's Master of Science in Health Professions Education (MS-HPEd) by providing additional part-time (or full-time) blended learning with outcomes commensurate with a research-based PhD.
 Candidates from similar MS-HPEd programs are welcome to apply.